dchakro/PiHoleOnMacOS/README.md

 # Miscellaneous info:

-## To stop running run the pihole:
+## To stop running pihole:

+In case pihole starts to malfunction and you need to take it down for maintainence or if you wish to turn off pihole all together you need to run:

 ```sh
 docker stop pihole